teknohog/infinite-fake-website/README.md

 `.mp3` files are generated with ffmpeg, which needs to be compiled with lame for the encoding.
 If these are not available, this program returns random binary data instead.

+`.tar.gz` files are generated with basic Unix shell tools.
+If these are not available, this program returns random binary data instead.

 ## mod_rewrite Configuration on Lighttpd